nuxeh/url-bot-rs/README.md

-On Windows, or if preferred, also for Linux or OSX, bundled SQLite can also be used, where it is built and linked statically without external dependencies, by specifying the "sqlite_bundled" feature when building with Cargo, e.g.:
+On Windows, or if preferred, also for Linux or OSX, bundled SQLite can also be used, where it is built and linked statically without external dependencies, by specifying the `sqlite_bundled` feature when building with Cargo, e.g.:

     cargo build --features "sqlite_bundled"
     cargo install url-bot-rs --features "sqlite_bundled"

+When using bundled SQLite, no external dependencies are required.

 ## Quick install